squid-cache/squid-cache.github.io/SquidFaq/ConfiguringBrowsers.rst

 ftp://joecool@ftp.foo.org/
 }}}

-Squid should then prompt you for your account password.
+Squid and the browser should then prompt you for your account password.

 Alternatively, you can specify both your username and password in the URL itself:
 {{{
 ftp://joecool:secret@ftp.foo.org/
 }}}